From my bookshelf- The Four by Scott Galloway

 concerned.

-A year back and I had written an
+A year back, I wrote an

-article about how my life has been Amazoned, Facebooked and Applefied.
+article about how my life has been Amazoned, Facebooked, and Applefied.
 I had

-forgotten Googlefied.I picked up the latest edition of this
+forgotten Googlefied.
+I picked up the latest edition of this

 book- 17th November 2017 to delve deeper into my already confused relationship status with the BIG FOUR.
 From where?
 Hahhaha!
 AMAZON.